Side Bend for More Length

 Fascia + Tensegrity

 Great movement scientists and thinkers are studying connective tissue called fascia as well as tensegrity in the human body.
 Seems like we are all talking about it, too.
-Compared to… View Article
+Compared to 15 years ago, we now see articles and videos galore.
+It was just in 2007 when global fascia and tensegrity researchers began meeting and sharing… View Article

 6 min read